 Of the 500,000 people that pack the streets of Dublin on St Patrick’s Day, over 100,000 come in from overseas for the celebration.
 For many, it is their first visit to Ireland, and because of this, St Patrick’s Day officially kicks off the ever-expanding tourist season in Ireland!
 You see, we didn’t take off as soon as March 17 ended; we stuck around for another 3 weeks exploring the absolutely beautiful Emerald Isle.
 And this was our second visit!
 (If you’re planning your own trip to Ireland, please check out our plethora of Ireland articles.)
 All said and done, we don’t want to give you the impression that we completely despised spending St Patrick’s Day in Dublin.
 It truly was a once-in-a-lifetime adventure that we’re grateful we had the opportunity to experience.

 In hindsight, we simply wished we would’ve skipped the big commercialized celebration for more of an authentic small Irish town celebration.
-So… we’re going to give it another go!
-We’re heading back to Ireland again for St Patrick’s Day 2017!
-We’re not quite sure where exactly we’ll be on March 17, so we’re open to some small town suggestions!
-It’ll be awesome to celebrate St Patrick’s Day in Ireland for a second year in a row!
-We’ll be able to compare the differences between the big time celebration in Dublin and a small town celebration elsewhere in the country, so stay tuned for that follow-up!
-We’ll spend an entire month exploring even more of Ireland (and Northern Ireland) and we do hope that you’ll follow along!
+So… we gave it another go!
+We went back to Ireland again for St Patrick’s Day 2017 and this time spent the day in the small town of Dungarvan!
+It was neat to compare the differences between the big time celebration in Dublin and a small town celebration elsewhere in the country.
+One of these days we’ll get around to writing about that experience.
 Sláinte!

 Planning a visit to Ireland?!